karatekid/thrift_js_cpp_template/README.md

    the default lib/main.cpp.
   * Proper Transport: THttpServerTransportFactory
   * Proper Protocol: TJSONProtocolFactory
+5. Update frontend/index.html to use the appropriate generated scripts
-5. Implement your custom behavior for the server, and integrate it with your frontend JS.
+6. Implement your custom behavior for the server, and integrate it with your frontend JS.
 Have fun!

 ### Enhance your project with good logging